beaverbuilder/documentation/beaver-builder/user-interface/content-panel.md

 Modules are categorised into subgroups and can be accessed via the Modules group dropdown menu.
 Additionally, you can search a module name in the Modules tab by expanding the search box and typing a part of the name.

-You can learn more from the [Module tab groups](modules/index.md#module-subgroups) article.
+You can learn more from the [Module tab groups](layouts/modules/index.md#module-subgroups) article.

 ### Row tab groups

 Rows are categorised into subgroups and can be accessed via the Rows group dropdown menu.

-You can learn more from the [Row tab groups](rows/index.md#row-subgroups) article.
+You can learn more from the Row tab groups article.

 ### Template tab groups

 Templates are categorised into subgroups and can be accessed via the Templates group dropdown menu.

-You can learn more from the [Template tab groups](templates/index.md#template-subgroups) article.
+You can learn more from the [Template tab groups](layouts/templates/layout-templates-overview.md) article.

 ### Saved tab group

-The Saved Tab group displays all your saved content items grouped into [rows](rows/saved-rows.md), columns, and [modules](modules/saved-modules.md)
+The Saved Tab group displays all your saved content items grouped into rows, columns, and modules.

 ![Saved tab group](/img/beaver-builder/user-interface--content-panel--7.jpg)